appcoreopc/zeta/README.md

 // This object inherits from obj using prototypal inheritance let obj2 = obj:{ y:6, z:7 }

+// There are optional semicolons which are useful in some cases
+// to visually and sometimes semantically separate expressions obj2.z = 6; obj2.w = 7;

 // The language suppports arrays with zero-based indexing let arr = [0, 1, 2, obj, obj2]